CybercentreCanada/CCCS-Yara/README.md

                              paths [paths ...]

-CCCS YARA script to run the CCCS YARA validator, use the -i or -c flags to generate the id, fingerprint, version, first_imported, or last_modified (if not already present) and add them to the file.
+CCCS YARA script to run the CCCS YARA validator, use the -i or -c flags to generate the id, fingerprint, version, or modified (if not already present) and add them to the file.

 positional arguments: